 - Use an introduction that grabs the attention of your audience.
 Ask a question.
 Tell a short story that relates to your topic.
-Surprise your audience. - In the body develop each of your ideas logically.
-Develop appropriate topic sentences and make sure that each idea is linked to the next one.
+Surprise your audience. - In the body develop each of your ideas logically, making sure that each idea is linked to the next one.
 Be careful of being too serious, or of trying too hard to be funny.
 Match your content to your audience. - Your conclusion should sum up the ideas in your speech.
-Don't introduce anything new in your conclusion.
-Leave your audience with something to think about.
+Aim at leaving your audience with something to think about.